ai-mcpx/mcpx.jenkins/README.md

 2. Set any of:
   - CLI Path (e.g., a different version)
   - Registry Base URL (to use a different registry for this job)
-  - CLI Download URL (optional, required if using Update CLI)
   - Use the Test CLI button to verify the CLI works at the configured path
-  - Use the Update CLI button to download/install the CLI to the configured path (requires a download URL)

 Job configuration example: